Skip to main content

 SCI 201 Scientific Inquiry F, W, S 3.0

-BIOL 112/L Biology I - Cell and Molecular Biology/Lab F, W, S 4.0
+BIOL 112 Biology I - Cell and Molecular Biology F, W, S 3.0 Co-requisite: BIOL 112L

-BIOL 113 Biology II - Evolution, Ecology, and Organismal Biology F, W, S 3.0
+BIOL 113 Biology II - Evolution, Ecology, and Organismal Biology F, W, S 3.0 BIOL 112/L

 MATH 212 Calculus I F, W, S 5.0

-PHYS 106/L or College Physics II/Lab or F, W 4.0 PHYS 105 w/C- or better
+PHYS 106 or College Physics II or W 3.0 PHYS 105 w/C- or better

-CHEM 351 Organic Chemistry I F, W 3.0 CHEM 106/L w/C- or better
+CHEM 351 Organic Chemistry I F, W 3.0 CHEM 106 w/C- or better

-CHEM 351L Organic Chemistry I Lab F 1.0 Co- or prerequisite: CHEM 351 and CHEM 201
+CHEM 351L Organic Chemistry I Lab F 1.0 CHEM 107L.
+Co- or prerequisite: CHEM 351 and CHEM 201

 CHEM 352 Organic Chemistry II F, W 3.0 CHEM 351 w/C- or better

-CHEM 352L Organic Chemistry II Lab W 1.0 CHEM 351/L; Co- or prerequisite: CHEM 352
+CHEM 352L Organic Chemistry II Lab W 1.0 CHEM 351/L; co- or prerequisite: CHEM 352

-CHEM 481 Biochemistry I F, S 3.0 BIOL 112/L w/C- or better, CHEM 351 w/C- or better (completion of BIOL 376 or 441 is strongly recommended).
+CHEM 481 Biochemistry I F, S 3.0 BIOL 112/L w/ C- or better, CHEM 351 w/ C- or better.

 CHEM 483L Biochemistry Methods Lab - Proteins F, S 1.0 CHEM 351L.
 Co- or prerequisite: CHEM 481